klepaczmikolaj/data-mining-Charm/README.md

 See [Usage](#Usage) section for detailed script usage.

 ### Input file
-Input file should be a space seperated set of transactions, each line corresponds to one transaction and each set of characters between spaces is considred as an item.
+Input file should be a space separated set of transactions, each line corresponds to one transaction and each set of characters between spaces is considered as an item.
 Example input files:
 ```
 ab#$ ad cd asd